SystemFw/blog/content/staging/paxos-failures.md

    Otherwise it will retry Phase 1 (_2-phase locking_) with a greater proposal number (_lock stealing_).

-However, in our version of the algorithm writers always propose their own value, whereas Paxos has precise rules for value selection.
+However, in the current version of our algorithm writers always propose their own value, whereas Paxos has precise rules for value selection.
 Understanding them requires us to look at some trickier failures, but before we do that, let's talk about _dueling leaders_.

 ### Dueling leaders